[Back to Sex & Sexuality]

 - Personal experience: identity, feelings and desire.

 These three kinds of sex are quite different, but they affect one another in complicated ways.
-Sometimes people use 'sex' for the physical aspect, 'gender' for the social aspect, and 'sexuality' for the personal aspect, but there is no generally accepted terminology here.
+Sometimes people use 'sex' for the physical aspect, 'gender' for the social aspect, and 'sexuality' for the personal aspect, but there is no generally accepted terminology here, and people can argue for a long time about the 'correct' definition of these terms.
+If it works, this article will help us move away from arguments about the meaning of words, and towards a productive discussion.

 There are two sexes in almost all multicellular animals, humans included.
-Each sex produces specialized cells called 'gametes', which each have half the usual amount of genetic information, then two gametes need to combine to produce a new individual.
-In all these species, the female produces the larger gamete, often called an 'egg', which is not mobile, and the male produces the smaller gamete, often called a 'sperm', which is mobile.
+In order to reproduce, individuals produce specialized cells called 'gametes', which each have half the usual amount of genetic information, then two gametes need to combine to produce a new individual.
+The female produces the larger gamete (often called an 'egg'), which is not mobile, and the male produces the smaller gamete (often called a 'sperm'), which is mobile.

-Human reproduction always involves combining an egg from a female with a sperm from a male.
+Every human who has ever lived had a mother and a father: human reproduction always involves combining an egg from a female with a sperm from a male.
 Modern technology now enables this to take place in a test tube, and the resulting fertilized egg can then be transferred into a female, where it can grow and develop into a new human being.
-In every case, producing a new human involves the genes from both a female and a male.
+Even in the laboratory, producing a new human involves the genes from both a female and a male.

+Whether your body produces eggs or sperm is determined by your genes, which are contained in chromosomes.
 Most healthy humans have 46 chromosomes, 23 from each parent.
-Two of these are the sex chromosomes, which come in two types, called 'X' and 'Y'.
-Normal females are XX (they have two X chromosomes) and males are XY (they have one X and one Y chromosome), so females always pass on an X to their children, and males will either pass on an X (producing a daughter) or a Y (producing a son) - assuming that it all works as it should.
+Two of these - one from each parent - are the sex chromosomes, which come in two types, called 'X' and 'Y'.
+Normally, females have two X chromosomes (they are 'XX') and males have one X and one Y chromosome (they are 'XY'), so females always pass on an 'X' to their children, and males will either pass on an 'X' (producing a daughter) or a 'Y' (producing a son) - assuming that it all works as it should.
 But this is a complicated business, and things can go wrong at every stage.

-For a small minority of children (perhaps between in 2,000 and one in 4,500) the genitals do not clearly identify which sex, and these people are usually described as being 'intersex'.
-But there are many different conditions which can be described this way (the term 'intersex' has no clear definition), and some people who are intersex according to some definitions manage to live and die with no idea that they may be intersex - the condition is only discovered when they are autopsied.
+For a small minority of children (probably between one in 2,000 and one in 4,500) the genitals do not clearly identify which sex, and these people are usually described as being 'intersex'.
+But there are many different conditions which can be described this way (the term 'intersex' has no clear definition), and many people who are intersex (according to the broad definitions) manage to live and die with no idea that they may be intersex - the condition is only discovered when they are autopsied.
+So the claim that around 2% of people (which would be 40 in 2,000) are intersex is probably true, if you adopt a broad definition, but it can be rather misleading: it is not the case that 2% of people believe or understand themselves to be intersex.

-With few exceptions (such as red blood cells), every cell in our bodies has a complete set of genetic material.
-This can be medically significant: women were excluded from clinical research in the USA until 1993, and even today women are under-represented in many drug trials (partly from fear that the female monthly cycle may affect the results, and partly from fear that the subject may be pregnant and the test may harm the developing embryo in some way) - and the trials therefore miss the ways in which female and male tissues respond differently to drugs.
+With few exceptions (such as gametes and red blood cells), every cell in our bodies has a complete set of genetic material.
+This can be medically significant: women were excluded from clinical research in the USA until 1993, and even today women are under-represented in many drug trials (partly from fear that the female monthly cycle may affect the results, and partly from fear that the subject may be pregnant and the test may harm the developing embryo in some way) - and the trials therefore miss the ways in which female and male bodies respond differently to drugs.
+The argument used here is quite frightening: we do not test the drug on females because we are afraid they will respond differently, but when it is approved, we allow it to be used on females because we now believe they will respond the same - after all, there is no evidence to the contrary.

 The physical differences between the sexes have numerous consequences.
-To give two obvious examples: it is possible for a male to have hundreds of children, while a woman can have at most only around 20; and (until very recently) every new born child has needed a mother's care for the first year.
+To give two obvious examples: it is possible for a male to have hundreds of children, while a woman can have at most only around 20; and (until very recently) every new born child has needed the care of a mother (or a female mother substitute) for roughly the first year.

 In summary, physical sex is almost entirely binary: there are two sexes, and they are clearly different.